Suh Pann-Ghill

 Suh Pann-Ghill (born March 9, 1952) is a South Korean neuroscientist.
 He has served as a professor and vice president for research at UNIST and the third president of the Korea Brain Research Institute.

 Education

 He is a Master of Science, Doctor of Veterinary Medicine, and Doctor of Philosophy in biochemistry from Seoul National University.

 Career

 Suh performed his postdoc at the Lab of Cell Signaling of the National Institutes of Health.
 He then became a professor and chair of the Dept. of Life Science at POSTECH.
 He has also served as the president of the Korean University Council of Research and Industry Cooperation, chairman of the National Council of Basic Sciences & Technology in Korea, professor and vice president for research at UNIST, and president of the Korea Brain Research Institute.
+He has also served as a board member on the Institute for Basic Science board of trustees.